jukuly/minecraft_clone_in_java/README.md

 # Minecraft Clone
 Minecraft Clone written in Java
 - Procedural infinite world generation with fractal perlin noise
-- Software rendered (withd the cpu)
+- Software rendered (basically uses the cpu instead of the gpu to do the rendering)

 To compile:
 ```